cla-bit/PayStackEase/docs/source/aproducts.rst

 Async Products Module
 ===========================================

-.. :py:currentmodule:: paystackease.async_apis.aproducts

-Wrapper for Asynchronous Paystack Products API The Products API allows you to create and manage inventories on your integration.
+This wrapper class facilitates asynchronous integration with Paystack Products API.
+The Products API allows you to create and manage inventories on your integration.

 -----------------------------------------------------------

 .. py:class:: AsyncProductClientAPI(secret_key: str = None)

-    Bases: :py:class:`~paystackease.abase.AsyncPayStackBaseClientAPI`

     Paystack Product API Reference: `Products`_